Carefully managing distributions from your portfolio during retirement can help you save on taxes, leaving you more money to spend and enjoy.

 Contributions to most retirement plans, such as traditional 401(k)s and IRAs, are generally made out of pretax earnings, up to allowable limits, and grow tax-deferred until you retire and start to draw them down.
 When that happens, the IRS treats the withdrawn funds as ordinary income and taxes them accordingly, every year.

-The idea behind income smoothing is that, when reported income spikes during retirement, so do your taxes.
-Therefore you should smooth out the distributions you take from your retirement account.
+The idea behind income smoothing is that, when reported income spikes during retirement, so does your average tax bracket, and therefore the taxes you will owe.
+Therefore, it is more tax efficient to smooth out the distributions you take from your retirement account.
 This can prevent higher income levels being realized in any given year, which would push you into higher tax brackets.

 Why would anyone take a meaningfully larger withdrawal than they need to support their retirement spending?
 Sometimes it is out of their control.
 The most common reason is what’s known as required minimum distributions, or RMDs.
-Under the RMDs tax-code mandate, retirees must begin tapping their tax-deferred retirement accounts by age 72 or, if you reached age 70 ½ in 2019 or earlier, age 70 ½, using a formula calibrated to draw down the account over the course of an average retirement—or face steep penalties.
-(Note: The Setting Every Community Up for Retirement Enhancement Act of 2019, commonly referred to as the SECURE Act, increased the RMD beginning age to 72 from 70½ for those individuals who turn age 70½ in 2020 or later).
+Under the RMDs tax-code mandate, retirees must begin tapping their tax-deferred retirement accounts by age 72 (or, if you reached age 70 ½ in 2019 or earlier, by age 70 ½),1 using a formula calibrated to draw down the account over the course of an average retirement -- or face steep penalties.

 Depending on the size of the retirement account, RMDs can sometimes be significantly larger than what a retiree needs, after accounting for other income sources, such as Social Security.
 Given the progressive tax code, those withdrawals are often taxed at higher rates, which can substantially increase your tax bill.